 “He means well,” she said.

-“It’s not a ‘he,'” Richard said, the hostility in his voice surprising to her.
+“It’s not a ‘he,'” Richard said, an edge of hostility in his voice.

 “I took out the GPS tracker,” she said, knowing it was a meaningless gesture after bringing up the satellites.